grannycart/by-sound-alone/index.md

 [//]: # ([Back to grannycart.net for more stuff](http://grannycart.net/).)

-[//]: # (Enable above link bank to grannycart only after grannycart is really built out as a serious thing. since I want to be able to send out the sub book link without sending out the grannycart link right at the moment.)
+[//]: # (Enable above link back to grannycart only after grannycart is really built out as a serious thing. since I want to be able to send out the sub book link without sending out the grannycart link right at the moment.)

 [//]: # (Eventually, when/if there is more than one story, this page should maybe be re-oriented towards the series, rather than the one book.
-Each story should just be part of this page.)
+Each story should just be part of this page, maybe.
+Depending on how the titles end up of course.)

 <center><img src="assets/images/Gnat-silhowhite.png"></center>